bitgrip/uptrack/docs/uptrack_gen-doc.md

 ### Options inherited from parent commands

 ```
-      --config string   config file (default is $HOME/.uptrack.yaml)
       --log-json                if to log using json format
+      --uptrack-config string   Configuration file for uptrack application  (default "config/uptrack.yaml")
   -v, --verbosity int           verbosity level to use
 ```

 ### SEE ALSO